bishabkumar3-sketch/my-demo/README.md

-# my-demo
+# snake water and gun game
-this is my first repository
+this is my first project
-author = bishab kumar
+my name is Bishab kumar
+that it